Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_coupled.md

 ```
 4) Complete the compose file with your variables!
 Only the ones marked as `<your-variable-goes-here>`.

-5) Run `docker copmose up -d` command in the `ah-serviceregistry` folder in order to start the component with default config.
+5) Run `docker compose up -d` command in the `ah-serviceregistry` folder in order to start the component with default config.

    - _Data persistance_: Named volume for the database will be created automatically into docker's default volume location.
    - _System configuration_: Configuration files will be synced from the container to the host's file system (bind mount).